dakadkart/xyz-documentation/docs/cli/topics/shapefiles.md

 - [mapshaper](https://github.com/mbloch/mapshaper)
 - [QGIS](https://www.qgis.org/) and the [HERE XYZ QGIS plugin](https://plugins.qgis.org/plugins/XYZHubConnector/)

-## Standard shapefile upload via the HERE XYZ CLI
+## Standard Shapefile Upload via the HERE XYZ CLI

 Unlike a GeoJSON file, a shapefile is made up of a number of separate files.
 Shapefiles on the internet are usually zipped, but once uncompressed you will see a number of files with the same name but different extensions.
 Some of the more important ones are: